FAB619/EnovaRobotics-Projects-COVID19/index.md

 ## What?
 <hr />
 It is the answer to a predicted shortage of caregivers to serve our rapidly aging population / COVID19 infected patients.
-Doctor could connect if necessary and make preliminary diagnostics.